andyzhangstat/andyzhangstat/README.md

 Hi there 👋, I’m [Andy Zhang](https://github.com/andyzhangstat).
 A data scientist, machine learning engineer, and open-source community advocate.

-- 🔭 I am engaged in research related to statistical machine learning.
+- 🔭 I am engaged in research related to machine learning (Sparse PCA/tensor decomposition, stagewise algorithms etc.).
 - 🤔 I specialize in the statistical modeling and development of machine learning software.
-- ⚡  I enjoy experimenting with cutting-edge deep learning models using PyTorch.
+- ⚡  I enjoy experimenting CV/NLP projects with cutting-edge deep learning models using PyTorch.
-- 🌌 I've been actively engaged in projects centered around CV/NLP/REC SYS/LLMs/RAG.
+- 🌌 I've been actively engaged in projects centered around RS/LLMs/RAG.
-- 🌱 I am currently seeking job opportunities in the fields of Data Science/Machine Learning.
+- 🌱 I am currently seeking job opportunities in the fields of Data Science and Machine Learning.

 ### Using and learning 📚